Most Ficus ginseng bonsai are grafted Ficus microcarpa.

-Ficus microcarpa, the Chinese banyan, naturally grows thick, juicy roots.
+Ficus microcarpa, the Chinese banyan, naturally grows thick, bulging roots.
 This explains one of this species’ common names, “pot-bellied ficus“.

-- In most cases, these roots start growing underground from a seedling or cutting.
+- In most cases, roots start growing underground from a seedling or cutting.

-- To reach root sizes of one to two inches (3 to 5 cm) across, it takes the plant a year or two.
+- To reach root sizes of one to two inches (3 to 5 cm) across, it takes the plant a year or two (in tropical climates).

 - At this point, the tree itself has grown a stem several feet tall, also an inch across.

-When preparing the usual “Ficus ginseng” bonsai, each Ficus microcarpa sapling is pulled out to expose the roots.
+When preparing the usual “Ficus ginseng” bonsai, each F. microcarpa sapling is pulled out to expose the roots.
 The long, spindly stem is cut off just above the thick bunch of roots.

 Roots are cleaned and then gently set atop fresh soil mix, higher up than they were buried.
 At this point, they: